pratikkarbhal/OpenCV-Vehicle_Tracker/README.md

 Use appropriate Road footage. ( I used stock video from www.pexels.com)

-Track only Heavy vehicles (like car, bus, truck, etc.) from Traffic with all types of vehicles (including bikes, bicycle, people, etc.).
+Track only Heavy vehicles (like car, bus, truck, etc.) from Traffic of all types of vehicles (including bikes, bicycle, people, etc.).

 Return the tracked co-ordinates for each object separately.